ahmedabdelsalam22/newsApp/README.md

 # flutter_app

 A new Flutter application.
-This is a mobile application using dart&flutter, this application fetches the latest news from different sites through “APIs” and displays it in the application through the latest, most flexible and fast methods and clean code
+This is a mobile application using dart&flutter, this application fetches the latest news from different sites through “APIs” and displays it in the application through the latest, most flexible and fast methods and clean code.

+#in this App i'm use this features ..
+- Flutter Widgets
+- Bloc
+- Api
+- Dio Package
+- SharedPreference
+- Theme
+- DarkTheme

 ## Getting Started